-Trying to complete any analysis within an inbox takes more time than it’s worth.
+Trying to complete any analysis within a shared Gmail or Outlook mailbox takes more time than it’s worth.
 Email management software can do the work for you, giving you data that adds up to powerful business insights relevant to every aspect of your company.

 Help Scout Reports give support teams the option to create advanced filters and save custom views for easy access.
-You can look at six reports at any time that span from metrics on an individual support person’s performance to customer satisfaction ratings, trending topics, and the busiest hours for the team.
+You can review reports that span from metrics on an individual support person’s performance to customer satisfaction ratings, trending topics, and the busiest hours for the team.

 These real-time reports give you the benefit of immediate visibility.
 Not only is accessibility helpful if you’re in a widespread customer support crisis, it also ensures that everything you share with leadership reflects the most current information.

 The most successful support teams facilitate relationships that serve as a foundation of any organization.
 If email management software can integrate with the apps your team and other teams use, it can break down silos and facilitate collaboration.